Thermal Emission of Gravitational Waves from Weak to Strong Coupling

 Now that we have introduced all the features and quantities characterizing our theory, we can derive the spectrum of stochastic thermal waves emitted within weakly-coupled $\mathcal N=4$ SYM.
 Analogously to Eq.~\eqref{eq:final-result-section-4}, the energy density carried by gravitational waves per unit time and unit logarithmic wave number interval is given by

 As we can see, the source term and, consequently, the shape of the spectrum emitted by a weakly-coupled thermal plasma in SYM depend on the coupling constant $\lambda$ of the theory.
-In order to visualize this coupling-dependence of the emission rate, the full spectra of thermally produced gravitational waves in the perturbative regime is shown in Fig.~\ref{fig:spectrum-comparison-gray} for duly selected values of $\lambda$: $\lambda=0.1$ (dotted green), $\lambda=0.5$ (dashed orange) and $\lambda=1.85$ (dot-dashed blue).
-Note that only the first two of these values satisfy $\hat m<1$ and may therefore lie within the regime of validity of this calculation.
+In order to visualize this coupling-dependence of the emission rate, the full spectra of thermally produced gravitational waves in the perturbative regime is shown in Fig.~\ref{fig:spectrum-comparison-gray} for convenient values of $\lambda$: $\lambda=0.1$ (dotted green), $\lambda=0.5$ (dashed orange) and $\lambda=1.8$ (dot-dashed blue).
+Note that only the first one of these values satisfies $\hat m<1$ and may therefore lie within the regime of validity of this calculation.
 Based on these criteria, the second value $\lambda=0.5$ marks in fact the limit beyond which this analysis is no longer valid.
 Nevertheless, it will also be useful to extrapolate the perturbative calculation to intermediate values of $\lambda$ in order to compare its behaviour with the strong coupling computation.